hiddenwaffle/falling/README.md

 * [three.js] (https://threejs.org/) - This is my first 3D game.
 * [tween.js] (https://github.com/tweenjs/tween.js) - Easing functions for camera, NPC travel, light strobing, etc...
 * [howler.js] (https://howlerjs.com/) - I had a good experience using this with [mazing] (https://github.com/hiddenwaffle/mazing) so I used it again.

+## Original Plan

+The original plan was to have random office lights on.
+As you cleared the rows they were on, the lights would go out and people would exit the building and gather together to see what was going on.
+Unfortunately, during playtesting it became apparent that having random lights scattered throughout the board was **really** difficult to fit shapes around.
+That's when I changed the gameplay to what they did at the Cira Centre.